Alberta plans to improve EMS response times by diverting non-emergency transports

 Smith says a pilot program has proven successful in a number of communities including Calgary, Bonnyville, Valleyview and St. Paul.

-The province was not able to provide an exact number of how many of the modified vans are currently on Alberta roads, but Dr. Cowell confirmed "there's an active small fleet in Calgary right now."
+The province was not able to provide an exact number of how many modified vans are currently on Alberta roads servicing patients, but Dr. Cowell confirmed "there's an active small fleet in Calgary right now."

+Alberta Health Services confirmed to CTV News that there are currently three companies, excluding taxi operations, that are providing transportation services for patients in the Calgary zone and the onus is on potential service providers to reach out to AHS.

 Earlier this month, the Alberta NDP released data collected through a Freedom of Information and Protection of Privacy act that showed more than 9,629 EMS shifts in the Calgary area have gone unfilled this year.
 The data also found the amount of time EMS crews spend in hospitals instead of on the streets responding to calls has increased.